psu13/mutable-states/content/A Beginner's Guide to the PSO.md

 After I originally posted this I realized I forgot about something that the PSO has been doing just in the last couple of years that is *super* good for newer audience members.
 On many nights after the main show they will do a short, smaller chamber performance in Heinz Hall for whoever feels like staying an extra twenty minutes to see it.

-It would not be an understatement to say that some of the *most interesting* music of the year happens in these post-concert performances.
+It would not be hyperbolic to say that some of the *most interesting* music of the year happens in these post-concert performances.
 They play stuff you don't get to hear a lot, and you also get to move up closer to the performers and really engage with them face to face.
 One time the guest conductor even played clarinet in one of these pieces.
 That was dope.

 So anyway, stick around for these.
 You will not regret it.